-The Donor Advantage Program was developed to encourage, recognize and reward FREQUENT blood, platelet and plasma donors.
+The Donor Advantage Program was developed to encourage and recognize FREQUENT blood, platelet and plasma donors.
 Although the program requires at least one donation attempt every 13 months to keep your points active, we hope that you will make multiple donations each year to earn points, enjoy the gifts of the program and, most importantly, ensure that we always have an ample blood, platelet and plasma supply for patients in need.

 Select a link below to view questions and answers by topic.